Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 The client then triggers a new FIDO authentication process and answers with an Authentication Response message.

-The server MUST NOT trigger a challenge with the same Public Key Identifier and Authentication Requirements twice.
+The server MUST NOT trigger a challenge with the same Credential ID and Authentication Requirements twice.

 ## FIDO authentication

-This section will describe the actual FIDO authentication process, that is performed between the EAP-FIDO client and the FIDO authenticator.
+This section will describe the actual FIDO authentication process, that is performed between the EAP-FIDO client and the FIDO Authenticator.

 The client will use CTAP version 2.0 or above {{FIDO-CTAP2}} to communicate with the authenticator.